miguelo93/computational-approaches-brain/index.md

 4. What would bring research in the computational sciences forward?
 5. What can bring progress into computational approaches to understand the brain?

+The event is organized within the "Sensation and Perception to Awareness: Leverhulme Doctoral Scholarship Programme" at the Univeristy of Sussex.
+You can ind more info [here](#organizers)
 ## <span style="color:#2C1320">Speakers</span>

 ### <span style="color:#5F4B66">Joseph Lizier</span>